General Electric to cut 12,000 jobs in power business revamp

 New GE Chief Executive John Flannery last month outlined plans to shrink GE’s sprawling empire of businesses built up by predecessors Jeff Immelt and Jack Welch, whose strategy was based on spreading risk across a broad range of industries.

 GE has previously said it would exit its lighting, transportation, industrial solutions and electrical grid businesses.
-It also plans to ditch its 62.5-percent stake in oilfield services company Baker Hughes.
+It also plans to ditch its 62.5-percent stake in oilfield services company Baker Hughes (BHGE.N).

 In Thursday’s layoffs, nearly a third of the company’s 4,500-strong Swiss workforce could be cut, while 16 percent of staff in Germany are also likely to be axed.

-In Britain, around 1,100 position will be affected, the company said.
-Globally GE employed 295,000 people worldwide at the end of 2016, according to the company website.

-GE said it had begun talks with labour leaders about the steps.
+GE said it had begun talks with labor leaders about the steps.

 Union leaders in Germany reacted angrily to the job cuts.

-“The announcement by GE that it wants to cut thousands of jobs across Europe is neither strategically nor economically justifiable, and serves only to maximize short-term profit for shareholders,” said Klaus Stein, the representative of the IG Metall Union at GE’s plant in Mannheim.
+“The announcement by GE that it wants to cut thousands of jobs across Europe is neither strategically nor economically justifiable,” said Klaus Stein, the representative of the IG Metall Union at GE’s plant in Mannheim.

 “We are not going to accept this, and we will fight ... to preserve jobs.”